pvpranked/pvpranked-public/README.md

 #### The **Improvement Engine.**
 An engine that tells you what you're doing wrong in your matches and what you should have done - built by Tier 3+ PVPers who want to help others learn.
 The basis of the statistics engine is code that forms a timeline of every action throughout a match and stores it next to a replay file.
 But it will also be able to recognize patterns.
-Much of PVP is stringing together techniques - knowing when to p-crit, how to use spacing, how to follow up on a shield disable, what techniques are okay when your own shield is disabled - all things a computer can recognize
+Much of PVP is stringing together techniques - knowing when to p-crit, how to use spacing, how to follow up on a shield disable, what techniques are okay when your own shield is disabled - all things a computer can recognize.
 The pictured end result is one where you can open a replay file and see a timeline of every technique you used over the match, each marked with a rating on how good of a decision it was and what the best options were.
 You might see that it marked a KB-hit trade as wrong, and when you hover over it, it informs you that you should be following up on a shield disable by getting close and critting or by comboing them.